rmoscowitz/rmoscowitz.github.io/_posts/2016-08-23-ng2-and-typescript.md

 title: Angular2 and Typescript
 ---

 Several weeks ago, our development team here at iOffice began the monumental task of preparing for Angular/Typescript development.
 There has been shouting.
 And tears.
 And a significant increase in chocolate consumption.
-Our team has bonded in hatred of the angular core team with each breaking change and gushed as interesting new features and fixes actually become available.
+Our team has bonded in hatred of the Angular core team with each breaking change, and gushed as interesting new features and fixes became available.

-Once our build process stabilized and we cemented the the integration with our existing AngularJS code, I started on one of our two new Angular projects.
-I found getting started to be extremely difficult, so I've decided to write this post and keep a running list of blogs, links and tools that have made my life easier.
+Once our build process stabilized and we finalized the integration with our existing AngularJS code, I started on one of our two new Angular projects.
+I found getting started to be extremely difficult, but here are a few links and tools that have made my life easier:

 _Useful resources:_